Travelling, however enjoyable, can also be quite stressful.

 Even more so when you’re pregnant.

-With babymoons becoming more and more popular among expectant mums, we've put together a list of top tips to hopefully make the experience a little easier by sharing six tips for travelling while pregnant.
+With babymoons becoming more and more popular among expectant mums, we’re going to try and make the experience a little easier by sharing six tips for travelling while pregnant.

 1. Aisle seat

 Whether you are located at the front of the plane or at the back, try to reserve the aisle seat.
 This way you will be able to get up a lot easier when you have to go to the bathroom without disturbing others and it will also mean you will be able to stretch your legs when you are starting to feel cramped.

 This goes without saying.
 A pair of leggings and a loose fitting top will mean you will feel a little less restricted and be able to move around a lot more freely.
 Alternatively, wear a long maxi dress and layer on your clothing because a flight can get quite cold.

 Take off your shoes whether or not you have your flight socks on.
 Try to put your legs either stretched out in front of you or put your hand luggage on the ground and rest your feet on them.
 Move your toes around to keep the blood flowing.

 Flip flops are great, as it means you can pop your travel socks on whenever you can.

 Junk food is always tempting when at an airport but try and avoid it.
 Instead, prepare your body for the journey by eating light and drinking lots of water.